How to Start an OnlyFans Agency (and Skip the Chatter Team)

 Option B, Run an autonomous AI from day one

 Instead of staffing the inbox, you connect an autonomous AI that runs the entire fan conversation end-to-end, replying in the creator's voice, remembering each fan, timing offers, following up, with no human chatter in the loop and no shift schedule to manage.
-Anlora (meetanlora.com) is the autonomous option built for agencies: it removes the chatter operation rather than making it faster, which is the difference between launching lean and launching with a payroll.
-It is priced as a flat 20% of AI-generated revenue (15–18% effective at 15+ creators), so cost scales with results rather than headcount.
+The shift from offshore chatter teams to autonomous AI in DMs is now widely documented in mainstream reporting, including Rest of World's investigation of OnlyFans AI DM bots.
+Anlora (meetanlora.com) is an autonomous option built for agencies: it removes the chatter operation rather than making it faster, which is the difference between launching lean and launching with a payroll.
+It is priced as a flat 20% of AI-generated revenue (custom rates at 10+ creators), so cost scales with results rather than headcount.
 The point for a beginner is not the brand, it is that 'autonomous from day one' is a real path that skips the hardest, most failure-prone part of starting an agency.
+The full breakdown sits in the OnlyFans AI chatbot guide.

 Before you scale past one creator, write down every cost honestly.
-The full stack is roughly: OnlyFans' 20% platform fee (taken off the top, non-negotiable); your chatting/coverage cost (the largest variable, and the one Step 3 decides); promotion and traffic spend; any management or tooling subscriptions; and your own time, which is not free.
+The full stack is roughly: OnlyFans' 20% platform fee (taken off the top, non-negotiable); your chatting/coverage cost (the largest variable, and the one Step 3 decides); promotion and traffic spend; any management software stack subscriptions (CRM, analytics, scheduler); and your own time, which is not free.
+The OnlyFans agency cost calculator makes this explicit at your specific creator count and revenue.
 New owners obsess over a $40/month tool and ignore that the chatter line item is an order of magnitude bigger.
 Size the big number first.

 The honest takeaway: the operating-model decision in Step 3 is not one line in this stack, it is the line that determines whether the stack ever nets positive at your creator count.

-Step 5, Avoid the failure modes that kill new agencies
+Step 5: Avoid the failure modes that kill new OnlyFans agencies

 Scaling roster before unit economics work.
 Five neglected creators lose money faster than one well-run creator makes it.
 Prove one first.